 ✏️ Update: November 03, 2024

-Pickleball paddles have evolved.
-Choosing the perfect pickleball paddle is no longer a matter of aesthetics and price.
+Pickleball paddle buying is no longer a matter of aesthetics and price.
 Wooden paddles have given way to aluminium, fiberglass, and graphite.
 Lighter paddles with larger sweet spots have translated to increased power and control for players.
 With manufacturers offering choices of materials, weight, thickness, and shape, you can now choose a paddle that best fits your playing style and level of ability.

 You just need to know what to look for.